Tyso/million-days/README.md

 # million-days
-Hello everyone , this is a game for fun and entertainment in which you can play stone paper scissor alone as a user and there will be fun in alone.
+Hello everyone , this is a game for fun and entertainment in which you can play snake , water and gun alone as a user .
 ## Tech stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ## Rules